 The dangers of sleep apnea and heavy snoring are often overlooked and left untreated.
-The sleep apnea dentist at I Hate CPAP ! educates patients on the serious health risks that accompany obstructive sleep apnea.
+Our dentists educate patients on the serious health risks that accompany obstructive sleep apnea.

 Patients with apnea may awaken from 5 to more than 10 times per hour and not be aware of waking, but suffer the effects.